Monday, 9 May 2016

 I began this semester by looking at the way people look back on their memories and how our personal experiences affect our perception, this led to my exploration of how we experience the environment around us.
-I took stock images of different environments - the seaside, mountains, forests, city, etc. and by layering and slicing the images I created hybrid environments.
+I took stock images of different environments - the seaside, mountains, forestscity, etc. and by layering and slicing the images I created hybrid environments.
+Image

 From these Images I developed paintings where I subtracted different areas of information to experiment with what is really needed to construct an environment. started taking my own pictures of various places and then printing them out and physically placing them in a setting which is quite opposite